PSR B1257+12 C: Orbit

-PSR B1257+12 C orbits its host star about every 98 days at a distance of 0.46 AU (close to the orbital distance of Mercury from the Sun, which is 0.38 AU).
+Phobetor orbits its host star about every 98 days at a distance of 0.46 AU (close to the orbital distance of Mercury from the Sun, which is 0.38 AU).

 Formation

-When PSR B1257+12 C and its neighbors were discovered, scientists were puzzled on how the planets formed.
+When Phobetor and its neighbors were discovered, scientists were puzzled on how the planets formed.
 Normally, planets orbiting around a massive star would evaporate when its host star exploded in a supernova due to the intense heat (up to 1,000,000 K) and radiation.

-Several theories have been proposed for how the planets around PSR B1257+12 formed.
+Several theories have been proposed for how the planets around Lich formed.
 One theory suggested that the planets actually had existed before the host star exploded in a supernova about 1 billion years ago; however, this is inconsistent as the ejected material from a supernova would be enough to vaporize any planets close to the star.
 Also, multiple issues arise with this theory that debates nearly impossible steps on how the planets ended up in their current places.
 Thus, the scenario has been dropped.

 One scenario proposed a massive binary system in which the planets formed around, with the more massive companion exploding in a supernova.
 The neutron star would then orbit the secondary companion (forming an X-ray binary) until the now-red supergiant exceeded its Roche lobe and began spilling material onto the neutron star, with the transfer being so dramatic that it forms a Thorne–Żytkow object.
-However, this doesn't explain how the pulsar would reach a spin rate of 6 milliseconds, so the model is still being questioned.
+However, this does not explain how the pulsar would reach a spin rate of 6 milliseconds, so the model is still being questioned.

 Another model stated that the planets might have formed from a fallback disk from the supernova remnant.
-The main problem is that the resulting pulsar would be a radio pulsar, not the kind of pulsar that PSR B1257+12 is.
+The main problem is that the resulting pulsar would be a radio pulsar, not the type of pulsar that PSR B1257+12 is.
 Thus, it is unlikely that this was how the planet formed.